clvrv/GNM/LNDW-general/README.md

 On the other side of the third column is a mount that holds the projector and a lamp.
 They are connected to an extension cord.
 In front of the mount is a tripod with the camera on it.
 The projector and the camera are connected with a mini HDMI to HDMI cable.
 The camera is turned on and films the whole large superconducting magnetic train track.

 <div style="display: flex; justify-content: center;">
   <img src="https://github.com/user-attachments/assets/c1f5df3b-9f57-4a0c-8c26-310687daad25" alt="Setup Train" style="width: 33%; height: auto; margin-right: 10px;">
   <img src="https://github.com/user-attachments/assets/3fb77d75-e3a3-4fd2-98d3-aea41ddd80a7" alt="Sicherheitsequipment" style="width: 33%; height: auto; margin-right: 10px;">
   <img src="https://github.com/user-attachments/assets/f4ad95e0-93b9-45c8-981d-f18173b446e9" alt="Light" style="width: 33%; height: auto;">
 </div>

 Behind the large track, the small superconducting magnetic track is placed along with its padded box.
 Superconductors are very brittle and expensive, and if they fall on the table or floor, they could break.
 Therefore, when using the small track, it should always be done over the padded box.

 <div style="display: flex; justify-content: center;">
   <img src="https://github.com/user-attachments/assets/72c442aa-f72e-4ca8-bc79-f5cf6e2c458d" alt="Small Setup Train" style="width: 49%; height: auto; margin-right: 10px;">
   <img src="https://github.com/user-attachments/assets/98bb3b0d-ac60-4dde-8b5e-5ca7e69eaa88" alt="Small Setup Train" style="width: 49%; height: auto;">
 </div>

-_**Due to the use of liquid nitrogen, windows and doors must remain open at all times during the LNDW!**_

 ### Setup Acoustic Levitator

 For the Acoustic Levitator, two semicircular tables are brought into the room, placed in front of the yellow chairs, and covered with the dark blue velvet.
 The Acoustic Levitator is placed on the table and connected via a USBc cable to a power supply connected to an extension cord.
 Inside the Levitator is a pair of tweezers and a small piece of Styrofoam.

 <div style="display: flex; justify-content: center;">
   <img src="https://github.com/user-attachments/assets/83c0b7cb-98bb-4f9b-ae32-5f630c036031" alt="Setup Levitator" style="width: 33%; height: auto; margin-right: 10px;">